 Library and IT services

-St Antony’s libraries, comprising the College Library, the Middle East Centre Library, and the Russian and Eurasian Studies Centre Library contain over 100,000 volumes which reflect major disciplinary interests of college members.
+The College Library, the Middle East Centre Library, and the Russian and Eurasian Studies Centre Library are all located on St Antony's College campus.
+Collectively, they contain over 100,000 volumes which reflect major disciplinary interests of college members.
 An extensive collection of archival material relating to the Middle East is onsite at the Middle East Centre Archive.
 The Bodleian Latin American Centre Library and the Bodleian Japanese Library also sit within college grounds.